jimwei1/Learning-Scorpion/README.md

-# CS 396 Artificial Life Assignment 6
+# CS 396 Artificial Life Assignment 7

 ## Overview

-This is a submission for Assignemnt 6 for CS 396: Artificial Life at Northwestern University, Winter 2023 by Jim Wei.
+This is a submission for Assignemnt 7 for CS 396: Artificial Life at Northwestern University, Winter 2023 by Jim Wei.

-In Assignment 6, I created a program that generates a kinematic chain (a chain of links connected by motorized joints).
-This chain has a random number (between 8 to 12) of randomly shaped links with random sensor placement along the chain of 4 sensors and motors connected to these sensors.
-Links without sensors are still connected to each other, but won't be motorized.
-Links with sensors are colored green, while links without sensors are cyan.

 ## Random Behavior: